e5g/SynapseX/README.md

 **YOU MUST ALREADY HAVE ROBLOX OPEN FOR IT TO WORK OR ELSE IT HAS NOTHING TO ATTACH TO**

 **You must also have git installed (for what I hope is an obvious reason)**

+# To look through the code open and extract the rar file